adolgert/test-scientific-code/docs/README.md

 # Testing Scientific Code

-A method for testing code that has equations.\ by Drew Dolgert
+A method for testing code that has equations.<br/>
+by Drew Dolgert

 This is a set of methods for testing scientific software.